Ensuring Safety and Cutting Red Tape – Bill 47

 In 2019, the WCB covered almost 1.9 million Albertans under more than 159,000 employer accounts.
 It is a delicate balance the WCB has to maintain: providing the utmost services and benefits to injured workers without crippling employers with extraneous costs, while trying to remain solvent.
 This year, in particular, with so many businesses financially stressed due to the impact of COVID-19, it is perhaps more important than ever that the WCB keep its equilibrium.

-If you would like to discuss the recent or proposed changes in further detail, you can contact us directly at BCL.Calgary@bclconsulting.ca, BCL.Edmonton@bclconsulting.ca, by phone, at 1-844-377-9545 or you can connect with us on Facebook, Twitter, or LinkedIn.
+If you would like to discuss the recent or proposed changes in further detail, you can contact us directly, during business hours, using our chat feature or by phone at 1-844-377-9545, you can reach us by email at [email protected], [email protected], and you can always connect with us on Facebook, Twitter, or LinkedIn.

 Further details and additional information regarding Bill 47 can be found here: